 - How these partnerships can help shape the future of ‘virtual’ healthcare delivery within the NHS.

-Attendees can also contribute to the discussions and share insight on challenges being faced in implementing the programme across ICBs and how partnership working can help to scale up the development of virtual wards for the benefit of patients and the health and care system.
+Attendees can also contribute to the discussions and share insight on challenges being faced in implementing the programme across ICBs and how partnership working can help scale up the development of virtual wards for the benefit of patients and the health and care system.